 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is an extremely difficult process, since it involves balancing what you believe you’re worth with the amount an employer believes they’re able to pay.
-But, if it’s done correctly, it can be positive for both the employer and employee, which results in a greater salary for the employee, as well as greater employee engagement in their work.
-Learn how to negotiate your salary confidently.
+A salary negotiation can be an extremely difficult process, since it is about balancing what you think you’re worth versus the amount an employer believes they’re able to afford.
+However, if done correctly it can result in an enjoyable experience for both sides that results in a better salary for the employee and greater engagement of the employee in their job.
+Here’s how you can make your salary negotiation a success.

-- Before you negotiate your salary take a look at market rates and industry standards to confirm that the salary you request is reasonable.
+- Before you negotiate your salary make sure you research market rates as well as industry standards to make sure that the salary you request is reasonable.

-- Find out information by the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Find out information by socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Create talking points ahead of time, including education & certificates as well as years of relevant experiences, achievements and results as well as unique skill sets and qualities, industry knowledge, and training opportunities.
+- Prepare talking points ahead of time, including education & certifications in the form of years of relevant work knowledge, accomplishments and achievements and unique skills qualities, industry knowledge, and training potential.

 Do your research